telerik/kendo-ui-core/docs/web/slider/overview.md

 ---
 title: Overview
-page_title: Overview of HTML5 Slider UI widget in Kendo UI framework
+page_title: Overview | Kendo UI Slider Widget
-description: Use Slider widget in Kendo UI framework to present cross-browser consistent experiences, read the documentation to get started.
+description: "Learn how to initialize the Kendo UI Slider widget and configure its behaviors."
+slug: overview_kendoui_slider_widget
+position: 1
 ---

 # Slider Overview

-The **Slider** provides a rich input for selecting values.
-Unlike the HTML5 range input, the **Slider** presents a consistent experience across browsers and features a rich API and event model.
+[Kendo UI Slider widget](http://demos.telerik.com/kendo-ui/slider) provides a rich input for selecting values.
+Unlike the HTML5 range input, the Slider provides a consistent experience across browsers and delivers a rich API and event model.

 ## Getting Started

+### Create the Slider

-### Create an input element
+Create the Slider by using an HTML `<input>` element as demonstrated in the example below.

+###### Example

     <input id="slider" />

-Initialization of a **Slider** should occur after the DOM is fully loaded.
-It is recommended that initialization the **Slider** occur within a handler is provided to $(document).ready().
+### Initialize the Slider

-### Initialize a Slider using a selector within $(document).ready()
+Initialize the Slider using a jQuery selector as demonstrated in the example below.

+###### Example

     $(document).ready(function() {
         $("#slider").kendoSlider();
     });

+> **Important**
+> As the Slider should be initialized after the DOM is fully loaded, make sure you initilaize it within a `$(document).ready()` statement.

+## Customization

-## Customizing Slider Behaviors
+### Behaviors

-Many facets of the **Slider** behavior can be configured through properties, including:
+The aspects of the Slider behavior can be customized by configuring its properties.
+These include:

 *   Minimum and/or maximum values
-*   Orientation (horizontal or vertical)
+*   Horizontal or vertical orientation
 *   Small or large step
 *   Tooltip format/placement

-### Initialize a Slider and its properties
+The example below demonstrates how to customize the Slider behaviors by configuring its properties.

+###### Example

     $("#slider").kendoSlider({
         min: 10,